• Skip to primary navigation

 Homemade Harissa Paste: The Ultimate Replacement

-What if we told you that you could easily whip up a harissa substitute in your kitchen?
-It’s true!
 Instead of purchasing a store-bought version, why not create your own homemade harissa paste?
-Not only is it simple and quick to make, but it’s also customizable and saves you money in the long run.
+It is simple and quick to make, but it's also customizable and saves you money in the long run.

 The Ingredients of Harissa Paste